OwaisSiddiqui/ConnectFour/README.md

 * Jerry: Created Player, PlayerComputer, and PlayerHuman classes, Created Minimax strategy for computer to choose best move in Player vs Computer mode, optimized get_winner function and added description for get function in Board class
 * Guanyu: Designed the wireframes of Homepage and Scoreboard, and optimized timer function to develop Scoreboard class.
 The wireframe I designed combined the work of other members.
 * Nicholas: Created the Leaderboard class to show top players in order, also worked with Guanyu for the Homepage and Scoreboard classes and debugged them.
+* Owais: I worked on the Main file which handles all the processes in the game.
+I implemented the user switching pages such as from choose disc colour to the game.
+I worked on setting up the scoreboard such as starting the timer and updating player's scores.
+I implemented the Connect4 game itself which let the players drop discs, see the animation, and play the next move.

 ## License
 <!--- If you're not sure which open license to use see https://choosealicense.com/--->